 Top 5 Biggest Forest in India / indian forest information / Forest in India 2018 :- Forestry in India is a significant rural industry and a major environmental resource.
-India is one of the ten most forest-rich countries of the world along with the Russian Federation, Brazil, Canada, United States of America, China, Democratic Republic of the Congo, Australia, Indonesia and Sudan.
+India is one of the ten most forest-rich countries of the world along with the Russian Federation, Brazil, Canada.
+And United States of America, China, Democratic Republic of the Congo, Australia, Indonesia and Sudan.
 India and these countries account for 67 percent of total forest area of the world.
-India’s forest cover grew at 0.22 annually over 1990-2000,]and has grown at the rate of 0.46% per year over 2000-2010, after decades where forest degradation was a matter of serious concern.
-The Food and Agriculture Organisation of the United Nations estimates India’s forest cover to be about 68 million hectares, or 22% of the country’s area.
+India’s forest cover grew at 0.22 annually over 1990-2000,]and has grown at the rate of 0.46% per year over 2000-2010.
+After decades where forest degradation was a matter of serious concern.
+The Food and Agriculture Organisation of the United Nations.
+Estimates India’s forest cover to be about 68 million hectares, or 22% of the country’s area.

 India produces a range of processed forest (wood and non-wood) products ranging from wood panel products and wood pulp to make bronze, rattazikistan ware and pern resin.
 India’s paper industry produces over 3,000 metric tonnes annually from more than 400 mills.
 The furniture and craft industry is another consumer of wood.
 India’s wood-based processing industries consumed about 30 million cubic metres of industrial wood in 2002.

 list of forests in india / name of largest forest in india / forests in india